Hungry? Here's Good Morning Iowa's favorite foods for the Big Game

 Buffalo Chicken Dip ala Sabrina Ahmed

-Throw is all in the crock pot on high for about 90 minutes, and stir it occasionally.
+Throw it all in the crockpot on high for about 90 minutes, and stir it occasionally.

 Enjoy!